forcedotcom/dataloader/README.md

 Batch mode requires specifying an encrypted password in process-conf.xml, config.properties, or as a command line argument.
 The first step in encrypting a password is to create an encryption key file on Mac or Linux.

-Following command generates an encryption key file on Mac and Linux (Replace `dataloader_console` with `dataloader.sh` on Linux):
+Execute the following command to generate an encryption key file on Mac (Replace `dataloader_console` with `dataloader.sh` on Linux):

     ./dataloader_console -k [<encryption key file>]  run.mode=encrypt